riskand/TOGAF-9.2-Acme-Enterprise/README.md

 As their business continues to grow, the owner aims to expand operations by creating a system that allows new suppliers to easily register.
 These suppliers should be able to add their products for sale, update stock levels and prices conveniently.
 Additionally, the system should facilitate the efficient management of product delivery directly from designated warehouses.

 </p>
-The owner of Acme Enterprise is also a visionary enterpreneur, in which she thinks it would be helpful for soceity if the system can accomodate new and existing online retailer grow their business buy expanding product they can sell.
-She think it is possible since the new Acme system will provide easy connection to new suppliers for them
+The owner of Acme Enterprise is also a visionary entrepreneur who believes that it would be beneficial for society if the system can accommodate new and existing online retailers to expand their product offerings.
+She envisions that the new Acme system will provide an easy connection to new suppliers, fostering growth opportunities for all participants in the online retail ecosystem.

 </p>
-as per TOGAF 9.2 Standard, these are all phases in the cycle
+Following up the owner vision, John the lead System Architect proactively started to build Enterprise Architecture in collaborative way to address the new business goal.
+He choose to use TOGAF 9.2 Standard as framework to work with.
 <h3>Preliminary Phase</h3>
 </br>
 <h3>Phase A: Architecture Vision</h3>